aredridel/i18n-talk/talk.md

 # Unreadable information is inaccessible

-^ There's an absolute ton of information about the grand canyon out there.
+^ There's an ton of information about the grand canyon out there.
 The official information is English only.
 People capitalize on this and sell books and guides, but fundamentally, the original truth is going to take some work to read.
 It may not be worth it.

 -----